bhagyashreesanganal-source/Green_GPS/README.md

 ## 🌿 Green GPS

-Green GPS is an intelligent eco-friendly internet routing simulator.
-It computes optimal paths between data centers using a modified Dijkstra algorithm with:
+Green GPS is a carbon-aware network routing simulator designed to minimize the environmental impact of global data transmission.
+While traditional internet routing (like BGP or standard OSPF) focuses purely on the shortest path or lowest latency, Green GPS introduces Sustainability as a primary routing metric.
+By using a Weighted Dijkstra Algorithm, the engine evaluates the "cost" of a path not just in milliseconds, but in grams of carbon emitted per gigabyte of data transferred.

 This repo is split into: